 And that’s really the issue with Christian books: not enough of them are actually interesting.
 Are there enough Christian books?
 Yes, if you mean books that write promises God won’t keep.
 Yes, if you mean books that ride trends instead of meeting needs.
-Yes, if you mean books that ride in the same wheel ruts as so many before instead of treading new ground.
+Yes, if you mean books that drive in the same wheel ruts as so many before instead of treading new ground.
 Yes, if you mean formulaic, redundant, platform-driven, artless compilations of blog posts or sermons.
 Indeed, there are too many of these kinds of books.

 So, are there enough Christian books out there?
 Yes – of the boring, repetitive, prescriptive variety.
 Yes – of the all flash, no substance type.
 Yes – of the boring type.
 But that’s always the case.
-And there will never be enough timely, well-crafted, thoughtful books addressing unmet needs.
+And there will never be enough timely, well-crafted, thoughtful books addressing under-met needs.
 Such books are consumed like novels because they connect with the reader the way a story does.
+In fact they feel like part of the reader’s story, the solution to a crisis.
 They are the books that matter most right now and might, just maybe, become the classics my pastor friend thinks everyone should read.